from the Office of the Vice Chancellor - Finance, Operations and Administration

 Kirsten Stevenson, Associate Campus Counsel

 Isaacson, Miller is leading a nationwide search for our new CHRO.
 Karl Mohr is chairing our Recruitment Advisory Committee, which reflects the diversity of stakeholders HR serves.
 Through the hiring process we will also engage HR staff, partners and other stakeholders.
-The RAC anticipates inviting finalist candidates to the campus in May to meet members of the constituencies they will serve, so their input may be considered in making a final decision.
+The RAC anticipates inviting finalist candidates to the campus in mid-to-late July to meet members of the constituencies they will serve, so their input may be considered in making a final decision.

 - Please visit the Isaacson, Miller page established for this search, where individuals may apply or nominate another for this position.